 Generally speaking, infrastructure projects are informed by a master plan or planning process, and project cycles may include environmental assessment studies, detailed design, then construction.

-Projects in progress and completed this year are detailed below.
-Archived projects include construction projects completed prior to this year that were of significant interest to the public, and environmental assessment (EA) studies for which associated construction projects may be upcoming or in progress.
+Projects in progress and completed within the past year are detailed below.
+Archived projects include construction projects completed in recent years that were of significant interest to the public, and environmental assessment (EA) studies for which associated construction projects may be upcoming or in progress.

 Proactive renewal programs including Early Life Pavement Preservation, Asphalt Crack Sealing, and Road Resurfacing help extend the life of a road and reduce total investment over the long term.